Scott DiMauro — OEA President

 Since his election as OEA Vice President in 2019, Jeff has continued to emphasize the importance of organizing members throughout the state.
 He believes the OEA must support locals in order to both maintain and grow membership.

 Jeff believes it is critical to listen to members before decisions are made, ensure communication throughout the process, and engage in full transparency.
-As Vice President, he focuses on the OEA’s strategic issues, shared values, and the students members work with each day.
+In his second term as Vice President, he has continued to focus on the OEA’s strategic issues, shared values, and the students members work with each day.

 Mark Hill — OEA Secretary-Treasurer